microsoft/dstoolkit-time-series-forecasting/docs/decisions/0004_branching_strategy.md

   - Releasing `main` to production can be as simple as merging `main` into the production branch.
   - However, if we want to protect production from errors, we can introduce a `pre-prod` branch and environment for release testing.
   - We can still enable CI/CD from `main` into non-prod environments (e.g. a `staging` environment or possibly our Experimentation environments).
-  - This technique is resilient if stakeholders makes later decisions to support multiple simultaneous versions of `tsff`, although with added complexity.
+  - This technique is resilient if stakeholders makes later decisions to support multiple simultaneous versions of `tsfa`, although with added complexity.
 - Bad because:
   - Maintaining two long-lived active branches can be a management burden
   - Cherry-picking hotfixes from `main` to other environments' branches is difficult and prone to error